usmancmd/real-estate-listings-backend-api/README.md

 ## Authentication Endpoints

-All endpoints except for the signup and sign-in routes require authentication using a JWT token.
+All endpoints except for the sign-up and sign-in routes require authentication using a JWT token.

 ### Sign up